GoogleContainerTools/container-diff/README.md

 ```
 type MultiVersionPackageDiff struct {
-	Packages1 map[string]map[string]PackageInfo
+	Packages1 []PackageOutput
-	Packages2 map[string]map[string]PackageInfo
+	Packages2 []PackageOutput
 	InfoDiff  []MultiVersionInfo
 }
 ```

-Packages1 and Packages2 map package name to path where the package was found to PackageInfo struct (version and size of that package instance).
+Packages1 and Packages2 detail which packages exist uniquely in Image1 and Image2, respectively, with package name, installation path, version and size info.
 InfoDiff here is exanded to allow for multiple versions to be associated with a single package.
+In this case, a package of the same name is considered to differ between two images when there exist one or more instances of it installed in one image but not the other (i.e. have a unique version and/or size).

 ```
 type MultiVersionInfo struct {